ASEAN: Expansion

 On 7 January 1984, Brunei became ASEAN's sixth member and on 28 July 1995, following the end of the Cold War, Vietnam joined as the seventh member.
 Laos and Myanmar (formerly Burma) joined two years later on 23 July 1997.
-Cambodia was to join at the same time as Laos and Myanmar, but a coup in 1997 and other internal instability delayed its entry.
-It then joined on 30 April 1999 following the stabilization of its government.
+Cambodia was to join at the same time as Laos and Myanmar, but a Cambodian coup in 1997 and other internal instability delayed its entry.
+It then joined on 30 April 1999 following the stabilisation of its government.
+Timor-Leste joined ASEAN on 26 October 2025 during the 47th ASEAN Summit as its 11th member, completing a two-decade accession process.

 In 2006, ASEAN was given observer status at the United Nations General Assembly.
 In response, the organisation awarded the status of "dialogue partner" to the UN.
+The UK and ASEAN are also perusing a dialogue partnership.